top of page

 Lebanese garlicky lentil soup with Swiss chard and lemon (Rushta/Rishta)

-I try and cook 300+ unique dishes every year and occasionally I come across a recipe that stands out.
-This soup is one of these, hearty, flavorful and extremely healthy.
-Perfect for those cold, hungry, winter nights.
+I try to cook 300+ unique dishes every year, and occasionally, I come across a recipe that stands out.
+This soup is one of these: hearty, flavorful, and extremely healthy—perfect for those cold, hungry winter nights.
 Rushta/Rishta is a simple soup to make.
-I used green lentils that I soaked overnight and then cooked with a bay leaf and 2 chopped cloves of garlic.
-I always prefer to cook the lentils rather than use canned ones as I can leave them with a wonderful bite.
-In addition, I used a mix of kale and spinach, Swiss chard was not available.
-The flavors in this soup are all over the spectrum and linger deliciously on your palate.
-The lentils add an earthy flavor and texture, the kale is chewy and green, the cilantro adds a herby finish and the lime adds a wonderful tang and brightness to the soup.
-Traditionally this soup has some pasta added, but the chef opted to leave it out and go on the healthy side.
+I used green lentils that I soaked overnight and then cooked with a bay leaf and two chopped cloves of garlic.
+I always prefer to cook the lentils rather than use canned ones, as I can leave them with a wonderful bite.
+In addition, I used a mix of kale and spinach; Swiss chard was not available.
+The flavours in this soup are all over the spectrum and linger deliciously on your palate.
+The lentils add an earthy flavour and texture, the kale is chewy and green, the cilantro adds a herby finish, and the lime adds a wonderful tang and brightness to the soup.
+Traditionally, this soup has some pasta added, but the chef left it out and went on the healthy side.

 Ingredients: 1/2 cup brown or green whole lentils